 Astrologer Carol Rushman in The Art of Predictive Astrology: Forecasting Your Life Events warns parents of mutable T-square children to be careful of the friends and environments they choose because they’re so chameleon-like and become what they are exposed to.
 Charles Carter in The Principles of Astrology remarked that the mutable signs often allow others to reap their labors.
 Also noting that it is regrettable that an apparent understanding of this function has led to them being called flexible or adaptable as if they were time-servers behaving as best suits their purpose.
 They are in reality active adaptors, not passively adaptable, although the two negatives (Virgo and Pisces) may sometimes be too ready to suit their conduct to their company.
 They work hard, Gemini to use ideas and words, Virgo to use tools, Sagittarius to explore both intellectually and as an actual traveler, while Pisces adapts colors in painting and expression in the dramatic art.
 Mutable sign people often show uncertainty and it is unclear what direction they will go.

-It is supposed that the mutable types are the easiest to get along with, and this is mainly due to these individuals being gifted at adapting to the environment.
+On the opposite end of the spectrum, it is supposed that the mutable types are the easiest to get along with, and this is mainly due to these individuals being gifted at adapting to the environment.
 The only dilemma these individuals face is their over-yielding nature, being too easily side-tracked, and adjusting automatically when perhaps standing and being firm is the better option.
-The usual readings for the aspects by themselves are usually accurate without going on too much about the planet’s mode or element.
-However, the further we delve into astrology and enter into the modes, elements and general actions of the signs the better understanding we begin to have of ourselves and our own complex natures.
+The further we delve into astrology and enter into the modes, elements, and general actions of the signs the better understanding we begin to have of ourselves and our own complex natures.